danieloskarsson/jsond/notes.md

 skip the .jsond filename? as in "$ref": "http://json-schema.org/geo" Sending JSOND to a system as a way to search.
 JSOND for Configuration for a system of some kind.
+- talk about strings instead of string literals?

 - Which informative Regular expression reference to include?
 This document SHOULD not describe any special type of regular expression.
 - How to reference ISO 80000-2 ? in informational?